Churn Under the Surface of Global Cybercrime

 Zeus continues to be the malware that keeps on giving.
 After the source code leaked, it was used as the foundation for new malware variants such as Ramnit in 2011 and Zeus Panda, Zeus Sphinx and Flocki Bot in 2016.

 By looking at nearly 300 million protected endpoints across the globe, IBM Trusteer and IBM X-Force monitor the latest threat trends including vulnerabilities, exploits, active attacks, viruses and other malware, spam, phishing and malicious web content.
-To learn more about trends in global cybercrime in your geography, read the full report.
+To learn more about trends in global cybercrime, read the latest IBM X-Force research.